 Yes, some bottles of water come from magnificent springs and other untouched sources.

+But more than 25% come from a city supply (like tap water).
+Water is treated, cleaned and sold to us, often at a thousand times higher price.
 Most people are surprised to find that they drink filtered tap water, but the bottler does not need to list the source on the label.

 Where does bottled water come from?